 Skin Nourishing Food

 Avocado is a superfood and a great source of Vitamin C, Vitamin E, and monounsaturated fats, which help your skin with hydration and radiance.
+An avocado is also an excellent source of B6 with a whole avocado containing 60% of your daily B6 intake requirements.
+B6 can help suppress inflammation and also protect your skin against oxidative damage.

 Tomatoes are an excellent source of potassium.
 According to research, decreased levels of potassium may contribute to dry skin in people with atopic dermatitis, a type of eczema.
+Tomatoes also contain lycopene which is a great antioxidant and can also help to boost the health of collagen in your skin.

 Olive oil comes in handy when cooking, but it also boasts beauty benefits that can improve your skin.
 This wonder ingredient has anti-inflammatory properties and is packed with antioxidants that can help repair the skin’s moisture barrier.